WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage/implementation.md

 )
 ```

-To send a rejection for the subscription request, pass `Push.Wallet.Params.Reject` to the `PushWalletClient.reject` function to reject the subscription request and notify the Dapp.
-The request id for `Push.Wallet.Params.Approve` will be available from the `Push.Wallet.Event.Request` of `onPushRequest` from the PushWalletClient.Delegate.

 #

 ### Get a Map of Active Subscriptions

 To get a list of all the active subscriptions, call the `getActiveSubscriptions` function.
 It will return a map with the topic as the key and `Push.Model.Subscription` as the value.

 ```kotlin